acumos/ci-management/README.md

 ### Global JJB templates

-Global JJB templates are used as much as possible.
-As of this writing this includes CLM, RST/RTD documentation, javadoc, python and simple Maven/Java jar jobs.
+Global JJB jobs originated with the Open Daylight project and reflect CI/CD design choices made there.
+Global JJB templates are used as much as possible in Acumos.
+As of this writing this includes CLM, RST/RTD documentation, javadoc, simple Maven/Java jar jobs and some Python jobs.

-Note that the Global JJB jobs originated with the Open Daylight project and reflect CI/CD design choices made there.

 Documentation of Global JJB templates can be found here: